The Rheumatologist

 • Search

 Rheumatoid arthritis (RA) is the most common autoimmune inflammatory arthritis in adults.
-In June, the ACR released an updated guideline for the treatment of rheumatoid arthritis.1 The guideline includes 44 recommendations—seven of which are strong and 37 conditional.
-It underscores the role of methotrexate as a cornerstone therapy and emphasizes minimizing glucocorticoids, when possible.
-It also includes new recommendations for specific high-risk groups.
-Learn more in our article.
+In June 2021, the ACR released an updated guideline for the treatment of rheumatoid arthritis.
+The guideline underscores the role of methotrexate as a cornerstone therapy and emphasizes minimizing glucocorticoids, when possible.
+Meanwhile, the most recent research in RA is explored by expert Jeffrey Curtis, MD, MS, MPH.

 Research, Case Reports & More